microsoft/botframework-solutions/docs/tutorials/csharp/customizeassistant.md

 You may wish to add an additional [QnA Maker](https://www.qnamaker.ai/) knowledge base to your assistant, this can be performed through the following steps.

-1. Create your new knowledgebase using the QnAMaker portal.
-Alternatively can you create this from a new `.lu` file by adding that file to the corresponding resource folder, for example, if you are using an english resource, you should place it in the `deployment\resources\QnA\en` folder.
-To understand how to create a knowledgebase from a LU file using the `ludown` and `qnamaker` CLI tools please refer to [this blog post](https://blog.botframework.com/2018/06/20/qnamaker-with-the-new-botbuilder-tools-for-local-development/) for more information.
+1. Create your new knowledge base using the QnAMaker portal.
+You can alternatively create this from a new `.lu` file by adding that file to the corresponding resource folder.
+For example, if you are using an English resource, you should place it in the `deployment\resources\QnA\en` folder.
+To understand how to create a knowledge base from a `.lu` file using the `ludown` and `qnamaker` CLI tools please refer to [this blog post](https://blog.botframework.com/2018/06/20/qnamaker-with-the-new-botbuilder-tools-for-local-development/) for more information.

 3. Update the `cognitiveModels.json` file in the root of your project with a new entry for your newly created QnAMaker knowledgebase, an example is shown below: